MattWis/tak-rs/README.md

 turn into an AI project, or a nice GUI, or a webapp for two people to play online.
 (Or some combination of the three.)

-## TODO

-1. Only can move piles you control

 ## Writing games of tak

 I need a good way to transcribe moves as strings, so I am borrowing from the